Júlio César (footballer, born 1984)

-Júlio César de Souza Santos or simply Júlio César (born 27 October 1984 in São Paulo, São Paulo) is a Brazilian former footballer who played as a goalkeeper.
+Júlio César de Souza Santos or simply Júlio César (born 27 October 1984) is a Brazilian former footballer who played as a goalkeeper.

 Career

 Early career

 Born in São Paulo, Júlio César started playing football as a child on the streets of the Tucuruvi neighborhood.
 By the age of 9, he played with the children's teams at the local Clube de Campo Associação Atlética Guapira.
 After a friendly match against Corinthians in the age of 15, Júlio was invited by a scout to train at their youth team, with which he won the 2004 and 2005 editions of the Copa São Paulo de Futebol Júnior.

 Professional career

 After Corinthians' main goalkeeper, Fábio Costa was barred by the coach Daniel Passarella and his immediate reserve Tiago suffered 5 goals in a derby match against São Paulo FC, Júlio Cesar's chances began to rise.
 After another loss with Tiago on the squad and Daniel Passarella's firing, Júlio César made his debut in a match against Figueirense from Santa Catarina.
 Corinthians won by two goals to one, and Júlio César was sent to the bench again, as he was replaced with Marcelo Marinho, also from the youth team.
 That would be the only appearance from Júlio César in the 2005 season, which was won by Corinthians in controversial fashion.

 The departure of Fábio Costa in 2006 caused a quick turnaround of goalkeepers in the team that would only end in 2008, such as Silvio Luiz, Johnny Herrera, and Bruno, who did not play for the team, Jean, who soon was barred from the main team, and Felipe.
 Júlio César only had a chance in 2008, after Marcelo's departure and Felipe's injury.
 Playing in matches for the Campeonato Paulista, Júlio earned a place as the main goalkeeper after Felipe failed in the Copa do Brasil, losing it yet again after Felipe rejoined the team, despite playing well.
 After Felipe's troubled departure from Corinthians, Júlio Cesar finally cemented his place as a main goalkeeper.
 Corinthians hired Paraguay national football team's Aldo Bobadilla for the goalkeeping position, who did not play for the team.